gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

     * sink
     * sample cache entry

     These objects are always added to the name registry when they're created, and modules can access them by name.
-The name registry also manages default source and sink.

 * **shared properties**